-8.3 Attendance
+8.3 Attendance and Leave of Absence

 - 8.3.1 Students are expected to attend all timetabled classes and stipulated learning activities and be punctual in order to achieve the best learning outcomes. - 8.3.2 Respective programmes may specify specific attendance requirements for their students.
 Nevertheless, it should be noted that such specific attendance requirements should be made clear to students in advance.
-Students should contact the programme office if they encounter any situation that may affect their attendance.
+Students should contact the programme office if they encounter any situation that may affect their attendance. - 8.3.3 If attending a class is not possible owing to justifiable reasons, students should report their absence from class to the module teacher for advice and assistance.